gruntjs/grunt-docs/Frequently-Asked-Questions.md

 ## How do I uninstall or remove unwanted plugins?

 At least two ways.
-One way is to use `npm remove [GRUNT_PLUGIN] --save-dev`, this will remove the plugin from your `package.json` and from `node_modules`.
+One way is to use `npm uninstall [GRUNT_PLUGIN] --save-dev`, this will remove the plugin from your `package.json` and from `node_modules`.
 You may also delete the dependencies you don't want from your `package.json` manually and then run `npm prune`.

 ## Error "Fail to install with npm error: No compatible version found"